phillip-kruger/phillip-kruger.github.io/_posts/2019-09-23-proposed_namespace_jakarta_ee.md

 By removing the grouping/branding from the specification, the only thing that tie that specification to a certain umbrella project is the workgroup that work on these specifications.
 (The group of people working on this specification)

-As an example, rather than renaming from `javax` to `jakarta`, we rename to something more neutral, like `org.eclipse.enterprise`.
-(Just an example)
+As an example, rather than renaming from `javax` to `jakarta`, we rename to something more neutral, like ~~org.eclipse.enterprise~~ `something.brandless.and.neutral`.
+(Not sure wat this should be - see update below)

-Because we can make breaking changes in MicroProfile, we also remove the brand from MicroProfile APIs, and also rename the APIs to `org.eclipse.enterprise`.
+Because we can make breaking changes in MicroProfile, we also remove the brand from MicroProfile APIs, and also rename the APIs to ~~org.eclipse.enterprise~~ `something.brandless.and.neutral`.

 ![curent](/images/Proposed_namespace_Jakarta/proposed.png)